aaltogamers/AG_web/src/content/events/ag-welcome-evening-1.md

 Taking part in the event is completely FREE with the possibility to buy snacks and refreshments in the bar.

-Make sure to sign-up down bleow to secure your spot, as places are limited❗ See you there 🔥
+Make sure to sign-up down below to secure your spot, as places are limited❗ See you there 🔥